loh-tar/cpd/README.md

 ### Options are:

-    -c <cols>                Force output to cut at <cols>, 0 or negative=no cut -f <file>                Read list of source files from <file>
+    -a                       Auto start the daemon if not already running -c <cols>                Force output to cut at <cols>, 0 or negative=no cut -f <file>                Read list of source files from <file>
-    -m                       Merge all files in <dest-dir>.
-Ignored if -o is given -o <cp-opt>              Add <cp-opt> to the called cp command.
+    -i <idle-time>           Daemon stand by time in seconds, default=600, unlimited=-1 -o <cp-opt>              Add <cp-opt> to the called cp command.
 Disables -r/-m if given -p <user-prio>           Enqueue job with modified default priority.
 PRIO=6 minus <user-prio>
+    -s                       Run a simulation, copy nothing
+    Only available with GNU copy
-    -r                       Copy recursive.
-Ignored if -o is given -i <idle-time>           Daemon stand by time in seconds, default=600, unlimited=-1 -s                       Run a simulation, copy nothing
+    -m                       Merge all files in <dest-dir>.
+Ignored if -o is given -r                       Copy recursive.
+Ignored if -o is given
-    -a                       Auto start the daemon if not already running

 ### Commands are: